 Carew Academy supports careers development through high quality and personalised work experience opportunities.
 We enjoy high quality relationships with a number of external organisations and local businesses to provide opportunities for students to work in ‘real’ settings.
 We are always looking for additional opportunities to inspire and educate our students about the world of work.
 If you think you could help please contact firstname.lastname@example.org

 At each stage of the learning journey, students are supported and encouraged to consider their future beyond school.
 Our Careers Programme lists some of the elements of careers information, advice and guidance that a student will encounter during their time with us.

-The Careers Leader for our school is Romalzo Providence and he can be contacted via the school office by email: email@example.com or tel: 020 8647 8349.
+The Careers Leader for our school is Kim Doolan and she can be contacted via the school office by email: email@example.com or tel: 020 8647 8349.

 Louise Cooper, Director of English and Literacy, has overall responsibility for the careers programme at Carew Academy and she can be contacted via the school office by email: firstname.lastname@example.org or tel: 020 8647 8349.

 Carew Academy is committed to providing high quality careers guidance and advice.
 Our Provider Access Policy (below) gives details of how training providers can visit the school to offer eligible students information and advice about career pathways.

 The Gatsby Benchmarks – what are they?

 The Gatsby Benchmarks are a key measure of the effectiveness of career advice.
 They are also a very important part of the Government’s career strategy.
 In order to ensure our students enjoy high quality careers guidance and experiences, we will continue to embed the below eight Gatsby Benchmarks throughout our Careers Programme in line with DfE expectations.